The Alpha Course is a series of ten interactive sessions that freely explore the basics of the Christian faith.

 Humankind has sought meaning and purpose in many different things.
-Today people invest themselves in the pursuit of a successful career, of wealth, good relationships, sex, status, entertainment, amongst many other things, only to find, sooner or later, that these things ultimately leave us feeling dissatisfied and empty.
+Today people invest themselves in the pursuit of a successful career, of wealth, good relationships, sex, status, entertainment, only to find, sooner or later, that these things ultimately leave us feeling dissatisfied and empty.

-Jonny Wilkinson, generally regarded as one of rugby union's best ever players, fulfilled his greatest dream in 2003 when he drop-kicked England to victory in the Rugby World Cup.
+Jonny Wilkinson, generally regarded as one of Rugby Union's best ever players, fulfilled his greatest dream in 2003 when he drop-kicked England to victory in the Rugby World Cup.
 However, in an interview with The Times newspaper about that day, Wilkinson said:

 "I [began] to feel the elation slipping away during the lap of honour around the field.
 I couldn't believe all that effort was losing its worth so soon...
 I'd just achieved my greatest ambition and it felt empty."

 This is not a modern problem - Solomon, king of Israel some 3,000 years ago had one of the grandest kingdoms the world has ever seen; incredible wealth, wisdom, hundreds of wives, grand palaces and gardens.
 The very best food and wine, and all the entertainment his heart desired.